datactor/Blockchain/README.md

    - When you interpret same series of bytes, you will always get same hash.
      However, you cannot get the series of bytes from the hash.

-In a nutshell, a hash algorithm consists of a set of irreversible computations that can be performed on a datum to generate a (usually) unique byte sequence.
-In a blockchain, each block contains a set of transactions and a reference to the previous block's hash.
-The current block's hash is calculated by applying the hash function to the combination of the block's transactions and the previous block's hash.
-This creates a chain of hashes that is resistant to tampering, as any change in the block data will result in a different hash.
-`SHA2`, `SHA3(Keccak-256)`

 4. Difficulty?